christina8711/christina8711/README.md

 </p>

 <h1 align="center">My Projects</h1>

+### LLM Cube Stacking Research Project ([Repo](https://github.com/christina8711/llm_cubestacking))
+As a UCF undergraduate researcher, I am utilizing the OpenAI, also known as ChatGPT-4 API, in conjunction with Python scripts to assess and compare its capabilities in common sense reasoning with ChatGPT-3.5.
+My undergraduate research project focuses on assessing the capabilities of LLM (Large Language Model) and VLM (Very Large Language Model) in cube stacking for common-sense planning challenges.

 ### Workout Planner and Tracker App ([Repo](https://github.com/conroyr41/Workout-Tracker))
 Get a personalized workout plan based on your fitness goals and physique.
 This plan will track your completed workouts and allow you to take pictures of yourself to visually check your progress.